signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 Predictions are made on new data by following the tree down from the top to one of the terminal nodes and then taking the average of the values of all the training points which are located at that node.
 At each split, the [recursive partitioning](https://en.wikipedia.org/wiki/Recursive_partitioning) algorithm tries to find the variable which, if used for that split, would improve the algorithm's predictions the most.
 The algorithm stops growing the tree when no split would improve the prediction quality above a predefined limit.

 The *complexity parameter*, usually denoted `cp`, is the single hyperparameter used for fitting regression tree models.
-It is the "predefined limit" mentioned above and is expressed in units of *Gini impurity*, a metric of variable importance.
+It is the "predefined limit" mentioned above and is expressed in units of *impurity*, a metric of variable importance.

 * Evaluate the performance of regression trees on the wine quality dataset by setting `method="rpart"` and searching over `cp=10^seq(-3, 0, length.out=10)`.

 * View the final model by directly printing it in the console.
 (Unlike with MARS, the result of `summary()` is *less* interpretable than just printing the fit object directly.)
 Interpret the results.

+The impurity metric for a predictor variable can be intuitively understood as being proportional to the amount of variance in the *target variable* captured by splits made on that variable.

-* View the documentation in `?rpart.object` to determine how to access the Gini impurity (variable importance) for the final regression tree model.
-Compare the order of the splits in the tree with the size of the Gini impurity for each variable.
+* View the documentation in `?rpart.object` to determine how to access the impurities (variable importance metrics) for the final regression tree model.
+Compare the order of the splits in the tree with the magnitude of the impurity of each variable.

 You will often see regression trees called "CART", which stands for "Classification And Regression Tree".
 As the name indicates, decision trees (and methods derived from decision trees) can also be used for classification.
 We'll focus on their application to regression in the present assignment; once you understand how they work for regression, it is straightforward to apply them to classification tasks.